tearflake/symbolverse/README.md

 7. run pkg: `pkg . --out-path bin/`
 8. if everything goes well, executables for Linux, Windows, and MacOS will be in `./bin/` directory

-Executables are ran from command prompt, and take three parameters: rules-file, input-file, and output-file.
+Executables run from command prompt, and take three parameters: rules-file, input-file, and output-file.
 If we omit the output-file parameter, the output is redirected to the terminal.

 ## javascript API access